kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 — Shin, Yong-ha.
 “The Revolutionary Movement of the Tonghak Peasant Army of 1894: Seen Vis-a-Vis the French Revolution.” *Korea Journal* 29, no. 20 (n.d.): 28–33.
 - Spence, Jonathan D. *God’s Chinese Son: The Taiping Heavenly Kingdom of Hong Xiuquan*.
 Reprint.
 W. W. Norton &amp; Company, 1996.
 - Weller, Robert.
 “Historians and Consciousness: The Modern Politics of the Taiping Heavenly Kingdom.” *Social Research* 54, no. 4 (December 1, 1987): 731–55.
 - Wakeman, Frederic E. *Strangers at the Gate: Social Disorder in South China, 1839-1861*.
 University of California Press, 1997.
+(P)
 - Weller, Robert Paul. *Resistance, Chaos and Control in China: Taiping Rebels, Taiwanese Ghosts and Tiananmen.* Place of publication not identified: Palgrave Macmillan, 2014.
+(P)
 - Yang, Qingkun. *Religion in Chinese Society: A Study of Contemporary Social Functions of Religion and Some of Their Historical Factors, by C.K.
 Yang.* Berkeley: Los Angeles, Calif., University of California Press, 1967.

 \pagebreak